Course Information

 Q: What materials are necessary to teach PALS?

-A: To teach the PALS Course, PALS Instructors, at a minimum, must have a PALS Instructor Manual, a PALS
+A: To teach the PALS Course, PALS Instructors, at a minimum, must have a PALS Instructor Manual, a PALS DVD and a stopwatch for testing.
+However, for added convenience and cost savings, it is recommended that Instructors have the full PALS Instructor Package, which contains the following tools:

 · PALS Provider Manual (90-1052)